quartznet/quartznet/documentation/quartz-2.x/tutorial/jobs-and-triggers.md

     }
 ```

-In case you couldn't guess, when the job's trigger fires (more on that in a moment), the Execute(..) method
+When the Job's trigger fires (more on that in a moment), the Execute(..) method is invoked by one of the scheduler's worker threads.
-is invoked by the scheduler.
-The JobExecutionContext object that is passed to this method provides
-the job instance with information about its "run-time" environment - a handle to the IScheduler that executed it,
+The JobExecutionContext object that is passed to this method provides the job instance with information about its "run-time" environment -
-a handle to the Trigger that triggered the execution, the job's JobDetail object, and a few other items.
+a handle to the Scheduler that executed it, a handle to the Trigger that triggered the execution, the job's JobDetail object, and a few other items.

-The JobDetail object is created by the Quartz.NET client (your program) at the time the Job is added
+The JobDetail object is created by the Quartz.NET client (your program) at the time the Job is added to the scheduler.
-to the scheduler.
-It contains various property settings for the Job, as well as a JobDataMap, which can be used
-to store state information for a given instance of your job class.
+It contains various property settings for the Job, as well as a JobDataMap, which can be used to store state information for a given instance of your job class.
+It is essentially the definition of the job instance, and is discussed in further detail in the next lesson.

 Trigger objects are used to trigger the execution (or 'firing') of jobs.
-When you wish to schedule a job,
-you instantiate a trigger and 'tune' its properties to provide the scheduling you wish to have.
+When you wish to schedule a job, you instantiate a trigger and 'tune' its properties
-Triggers may also have a JobDataMap associated with them - this is useful to passing parameters to a Job
+to provide the scheduling you wish to have.
+Triggers may also have a JobDataMap associated with them - this is useful to passing parameters to a
-that are specific to the firings of the trigger.
-Quartz.NET ships with a handful of different trigger types,
+Job that are specific to the firings of the trigger.
+Quartz ships with a handful of different trigger types, but the most commonly used types
-but the most commonly used types are SimpleTrigger and CronTrigger.
+are SimpleTrigger (interface ISimpleTrigger) and CronTrigger (interface ICronTrigger).

-SimpleTrigger is handy if you need 'one-shot' execution (just single execution of a job at a given moment in time),
-or if you need to fire a job at a given time, and have it repeat N times, with a delay of T between executions.
+SimpleTrigger is handy if you need 'one-shot' execution (just single execution of a job at a given moment in time), or if you need to fire a job at a given time,
-CronTrigger is useful if you wish to have triggering based on calendar-like schedules - such as "every Friday,
+and have it repeat N times, with a delay of T between executions.
+CronTrigger is useful if you wish to have triggering based on calendar-like schedules -
-at noon" or "at 10:15 on the 10th day of every month."
+such as "every Friday, at noon" or "at 10:15 on the 10th day of every month."

 Why Jobs AND Triggers?
 Many job schedulers do not have separate notions of jobs and triggers.
-Some define a 'job' as simply an
+Some define a 'job' as simply an execution time (or schedule)
-execution time (or schedule) along with some small job identifier.
-Others are much like the union
-of Quartz.NET's job and trigger objects.
-While developing Quartz for Java, Quartz team decided that it made sense to create
+along with some small job identifier.
+Others are much like the union of Quartz's job and trigger objects.
+While developing Quartz, we decided that it made sense
-a separation between the schedule and the work to be performed on that schedule.
-This has (in our opinion)
+ to create a separation between the schedule and the work to be performed on that schedule.
+This has (in our opinion) many benefits.
-many benefits.

-For example, jobs can be created and stored in the job scheduler independent of a trigger, and many triggers
-can be associated with the same job.
-Another benefit of this loose-coupling is the ability to configure jobs
+For example, Jobs can be created and stored in the job scheduler independent of a trigger, and many triggers can be associated with the same job.
-that remain in the scheduler after their associated triggers have expired, so that that it can be rescheduled
+Another benefit of this loose-coupling is the ability to configure jobs that remain in the scheduler after their associated triggers have expired,
-later, without having to re-define it.
-It also allows you to modify or replace a trigger without having to
+so that that it can be rescheduled later, without having to re-define it.
+It also allows you to modify or replace a trigger without having to re-define
-re-define its associated job.
+its associated job.

 ## Identities

-Jobs and Triggers are given identifying names as they are registered with the Quartz.NET scheduler.
+Jobs and Triggers are given identifying keys as they are registered with the Quartz scheduler.
-Jobs and triggers can also be placed into 'groups' which can be useful for organizing your jobs and triggers
+The keys of Jobs and Triggers (JobKey and TriggerKey) allow them to be placed into 'groups' which can be useful for organizing your jobs and
-into categories for later maintenance.
-The name of a job or trigger must be unique within its group - or in other
+ triggers into categories such as "reporting jobs" and "maintenance jobs".
+The name portion of the key of a job or trigger must be unique within the group
-words, the true identifier of a job or trigger is its name + group.
-If you leave the group of the
+- or in other words, the complete key (or identifier) of a job or trigger is the compound of the name and group.
-Job or Trigger 'null', it is equivalent to having specified SchedulerConstants.DefaultGroup.

 You now have a general idea about what Jobs and Triggers are, you can learn more about them in
 [Lesson 3: More About Jobs & JobDetails](more-about-jobs.html) and [Lesson 4: More About Triggers](more-about-triggers.html)